Southampton Man On Trial Over Cheeki Rafiki Deaths

 The director of a Southampton firm's going on trial - charged over the deaths of four sailors when their yacht capsized.

-Douglas Innes' Stormforce Coaching managed the Cheeki Rafiki - which lost its keel in the North Atlantic three years ago.
+Douglas Innes' Stormforce Coaching managed the Cheeki Rafiki - which lost its keel in the North Atlantic almost four years ago.

 He denies manslaughter by gross negligence.